 A canal holiday really is fastest way of slowing down!
 That's what life on a narrowboat is all about.
 It's the perfect antidote to the breakneck pace of modern life.
 But we think that to be a holiday it needs to be at least a week…. otherwise its just a Mid Week Canal Break. or a Weekend Canal Break.
 Click to discover lots more about our routes or for our narrowboats/layouts.

 So what happens once we’ve set off?
-Then time is your own…there’s no rush because you travel along at not much more than a steady walking pace with plenty of time to absorb the beautiful scenery through which you’ll cruise.
-You can travel for as long or little as you like each day – we recommend you don’t try to plan to go too far because the whole idea of a waterway holiday is to wind down….relax….enjoy!
+Then time is your own…there’s no rush because your narrowboat travels along at not much more than a steady walking pace with plenty of time to absorb the beautiful scenery through which you’ll cruise.
+You can boat for as long or little as you like each day – we recommend you don’t try to plan to go too far because the whole idea of a waterway holiday is to wind down….relax….enjoy!

 Describe a typical boating day